Breaks & rest periods policy template

 By downloading, you agree to our template disclaimer

-What your breaks and rest periods policy should include
+What a breaks & rest periods policy should cover

 Meal breaks